JetBrains/intellij-sdk-docs/topics/products/idea/spring_api.md

 #### Add Additional Files to Spring Validator
 _Version 14.1_
-Additional files to be processed by inspections registered with Spring Validator (e.g. specific `.properties` configuration files) can be registered via  `com.intellij.spring.SpringInspectionsRegistry$AdditionalFilesContributor`
+Additional files to be processed by inspections registered with Spring Validator (e.g. specific <path>.properties</path> configuration files) can be registered via  `com.intellij.spring.SpringInspectionsRegistry$AdditionalFilesContributor`

 #### Configure Spring Support for Other Frameworks
 Use `com.intellij.spring.facet.SpringConfigurator` to provide "automatic" configuration when Spring facet is added via framework wizard.